Systematic bias in LISA ringdown analysis due to waveform inaccuracy: Conclusions

 In this work, we carried out an analysis of the systematic bias due to an incomplete description of the GW ringdown signal, as observed by LISA.
 We employed a frequency-domain waveform template with a maximal set of 13 modes including linear QNMs--considering both fundamental modes and overtones--and two quadratic QNMs.
 We ranked the QNMs by their single-mode SNR, and superimposed them to construct approximate ringdown templates of increasing accuracy.

 Our main result, represented in the waterfall plot of Fig.~\ref{fig:Waterfall}, is the minimum number of modes $N_{\min}$ required for unbiased parameter estimation.
 As discussed in Sec.~\ref{sec2}, due to the high-frequency cutoff introduced in our frequency-domain model to mitigate spectral leakage from the dominant mode, the estimate for \( N_\text{min} \) should be interpreted as a lower bound that is insensitive to the choice of time window, used to isolate the ringdown stage.
 We determined $N_{\min}$ based on two equivalent waveform accuracy criteria: a direct comparison of systematic and statistical errors within the linear-signal approximation, and, separately, via the mismatch criterion given by Eq.~\eqref{eq:mismatch_criterion} (with both methods in excellent agreement).
 Our findings highlight the importance of carefully selecting the waveform template across the LISA parameter space.
 For sources at redshifts around $z \sim 2$--$6$, corresponding to the peak in the merger rate of massive BH binary formation and coalescence models~\cite{LISA:2024hlh}, we find that a minimum of $3$--$6$ modes are needed to avoid systematic biases.
+This result holds if the modes are included in the template following a single-mode SNR ranking, starting from the loudest for a given system.
+Note that the presence of each mode depends on the excitation amplitude in the pre-ringdown phase, therefore, the observation of the QNMs is highly linked to the configuration of the system.
 For massive BH binary sources at low redshifts of $z<1$, as many as $10$ modes may be required to ensure unbiased parameter estimation.

 While our work provides a robust and conservative estimate of the minimum number of QNMs required for controlling systematics, there are some limitations that should be acknowledged.
 First, we assume that the true GR signal is a pure linear superposition of QNMs, as given by the waveform in Eq.~\eqref{eq:QNMModelTimeDomain}.
 This representation is valid only within an intermediate time window, as it excludes the prompt response at early times and the power-law tails at late times.
 Although our high-frequency cutoff mitigates spectral leakage due to the windowing, a full Bayesian \textit{time-domain} analysis is an important future direction to further assess the robustness of our results.